georgesfarah/vbarequest/README.md

 ![check](https://github.com/georgesfarah4/vbarequest/blob/master/check.PNG)

-after you run it, you can check the generate string if it is correct
+after you run it, you can check the generated string in the immediate window

 ![Step2](https://github.com/georgesfarah4/vbarequest/blob/master/Step2.PNG)